 The fastest—and most fun—way to familiarize yourself with the area is by taking in the sights from above.
 Get a bird’s-eye view of Dubai Marina, the beach and the Palm Jumeirah with Skydive Dubai.
 Or, buckle in for the world’s longest urban zipline with XLine, reaching speeds of up to 50 mph as you cruise from Jumeirah Beach Residence to Dubai Marina Mall.

-Once you’re back on solid ground, shop Dubai Marina Mall’s 160 fashion, sporting and accessories stores or catch a movie at Reel Cinemas.
+Once you’re back on solid ground, shop Dubai Marina Mall’s more than 100 fashion, sporting and accessories stores or catch a movie at Reel Cinemas.
 Just outside the mall, wooden dhow boats and luxury catamarans depart for afternoon and evening cruises around the marina and out to sea, offering buffet meals, soft drinks, and Insta-worthy vistas of the coastline and the Palm.

 Party people, join the hordes at Barasti Beach: a bustling pool and beach club by day, non-stop dance party by night.
 For aquatic thrills, book a wakeboarding session with Sea Riders, or hire jetskis directly off the beach.
 Or for something a little more low-key, hire sunbeds and cabanas from Sea Breeze, ride a camel along the shoreline, or take advantage of the free yoga classes, held four mornings a week from October to April on the lawn in front of Lime Tree Café.
 Little ones will love running around Splash Pad, a water playground for kids aged 1 to 12.